-In the last few months, we’ve seen an explosion in affordable gaming headsets, with products like the $99 (£109, AU$169) Logitech G433, $79 (£54, AU$99) Astro A10 and $99 (£84, AU$159) SteelSeries Arctis 5.
-Though HyperX already introduced the ahead of this new pack, it’s now introducing a slightly more mid-range HyperX Cloud Alpha that bumps up the quality level without a stark increase in price.
+Over the last few years, we’ve seen an explosion in affordable gaming headsets like the $99 (£109, AU$169) Logitech G433, $79 (£54, AU$99 Astro A10 and the $99 (£84, AU$159) SteelSeries Arctis 5.
+Although HyperX already introduced the Cloud Stinger ahead of this new pack, it’s now introducing a slightly more mid-range HyperX Cloud Alpha that bumps up the quality level without a stark increase in price.

-In fact, at $99 (£99, AU$169), we can say the HyperX Cloud Alpha is the best-sounding gaming headset in its price bracket, even if it isn’t as versatile as some of the competition.
+In fact, at $99 (£99, AU$169), the HyperX Cloud Alpha is the best sounding gaming headset in its price bracket, even if it isn’t as versatile as some of the competition.
 Plus, prices are only going to drop once the Black Friday 2018 deals start rolling in.

 If you’ve seen the previous two iterations of HyperX’s Cloud and Cloud II gaming headsets, the Alpha will look fairly familiar – though there have been improvements.